vinoshg/DSA-LeetCode/LeetCode.md

 b.
 Then, if the 'high' heap has more elements than 'low', move the smallest from 'high' to 'low'.
 This balances the sizes.
 - All numbers in 'low' are <= all numbers in 'high'.
 So whenever a new number comes in, we can add it to the appropriate heap and then rebalance.
 - Add the number to the max-heap (low).
 Then, take the max from low and add it to the min-heap (high).
 Now, if high has more elements than low, take the min from high and add back to low.
 This way, low can be equal or one larger than high.
+- Steps are :
 - Add to max-heap (low)
 - Pop the max from low, add to min-heap (high)
 - If high's size is larger than low's, pop the min from high and add to low.
+- When the total count is even, both heaps have the same size, and the median is the average of their tops.
+If odd, the low heap has one more element, so its top is the median.
 ```
 class MedianFinder {
     private PriorityQueue<Integer> low;  // Max-heap for the lower half